pymc-devs/pymc/ARCHITECTURE.md

 ## Functionality not in PyMC3
-It it easier to start with functionality that is not present in PyMC3 but rather deferred to outside libraries.
+It is easier to start with functionality that is not present in PyMC3 but rather deferred to outside libraries.
 If seeking to understand any of the topics below refer to that specific library